-- 1.1 All adults working in education have a duty to safeguard and promote the welfare of children, defined in the Children Act as: - Protecting children from maltreatment - Preventing impairment of children's health and development - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and - Undertaking their role so as to have optimum life chances and to enter adulthood successfully - 1.2 Wilmslow High School ('the school') recognises that every member of its staff has a key role in prevention of harm, early identification, intervention and support for young people at risk of significant harm and will endeavour to provide an environment where young people are valued and know that their concerns will be taken seriously.
+1.1 All adults working in education have a duty to safeguard and promote the welfare of children, defined in the Children Act as:

+Providing help and support to meet the needs of children as soon as problems emerge, protecting children from maltreatment, whether that is within or outside the home, including online, preventing the impairment of children's mental and physical health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.

+1.2 Wilmslow High School ('the school') recognises that every member of its staff has a key role in prevention of harm, early identification, intervention and support for young people at risk of significant harm and will endeavour to provide an environment where young people are valued and know that their concerns will be taken seriously.
 We strive to create an atmosphere where young people feel able to disclose information and seek support and where young people are safe and feel safe.